edge-cloud/www.edge-cloud.net/_posts/2013-08-07-ipv6-link-local-addresses-as-default-gateway.md

 Most network vendors offer a way for manually configuring an additional link-local address on an interface that slightly differs from the way a regular global unicast address is configured.

-Both Cisco and Brocade do not use a prefix-length as part of the configuration, but instead use the keyword &#8220;link-local&#8221;.
+Both Cisco and Brocade do not use a prefix-length as part of the configuration, but instead use the keyword "link-local".
 Juniper on the other side treats configuring a link-local IPv6 address the same way as configuring a global unicast address.

 With a Cisco IOS device, the configuration would look like this: